gunnihinn/crashdb/README.md

   that work needs to be thrown away.
 Be OK with that.
 - Question some of the original design decisions.
 Is it really necessary to serialize and deserialize the values all the time?
 Does this add unacceptable overhead for intricate keys?
 Is it a potential DOS vector?
+Can you craft key/value pairs that result in arbitrarily bad performance?
 - [Profile](https://blog.golang.org/profiling-go-programs) CrashDB.
 Get your
   own torture tests with sample queries that exhibit some of the problems you want to fix, or some of the performance characteristics of the program.